-The caramel recipe that I used for this Caramel Apple Cake is my absolute favourite.
+The caramel recipe that I used for this Caramel Apple Cake is my absolute favorite.
+I have a detailed tutorial on it here.
 There are easier ways to make a caramel, sure, but this one isn’t that hard and it’s totally worth it for a smooth, silky texture.
 I used this same recipe in my Turtles Cake.
 It’s truly delicious!

 I kept the decorating simple — a naked cake with a caramel drip.
 This is the perfect cake for Fall, and a great way to make use of all of those amazing apples!

 Tips for this Apple Cake with Homemade Caramel: